 Conjure’s input language is Essence.
-Essence provides abstract domain types like matrices, sets, multi-sets, functions, sequences, relations, partitions, records, and variants.
-These abstract domain types also support domain attributes like cardinality for set-like domains, injectivity/surjectivity for functions, and etc to enable concise specification of a problem.
-Essence also provides more primitive domain types, like booleans, integers and enumerated types, that are supported by most CP solvers and modelling assistants.
+Essence provides abstract domain types like sets, multi-sets, functions, sequences, relations, partitions, records, and variants.
+These abstract domain types also support domain attributes like cardinality for set-like domains and injectivity/surjectivity for functions, to enable concise specification of a problem.
+Essence also provides more primitive domain types like Booleans, integers, enumerated types, and matrices, that are supported by most CP solvers and modelling assistants.

 The high level of abstraction offered by Essence allows its users to specify problems without having to make a lot of low level modelling decisions.

 The abstract domain types provided by Essence are domain constructors: they take another domain as an argument to construct a new domain.

 set of D represents a set of values from the domain